caltechlibrary/orcid-sciencv-workshop/01-adding-works.md

 ## Learning Objectives

-* Enter one work manually
-* Enter one work using the Crossref or DataCite wizard
+* Enter works in your OrCiD profile using multiple approaches
-* Enter one work using the Scopus or ResearcherID wizard
+    * Crossref or DataCite wizard
-* Enter a list of works using the bibtex upload feature
+    * Upload a BibTex publications list
+    * Perform a manual entry
 * Compare displayed citations from various input approaches and deduplicate records
+* Export BibTex citations from OrCiD profile for reuse in other systems

 ----------------------------------------------------